ThatCoolCoder/ThatCoolCoder/bio.md

 #### Favourite languages:

 For larger projects, I will use C# or Rust.
-Python is great for smaller things.
-Java is okay but the lack of tooling consistency (eg Maven vs Ant vs ...) is somewhat annoying.
-I strongly dislike JavaScript because of the many oddities embedded in the language such as the implicit type conversions.
-For some reason, I still write JavaScript a lot though.
+Python is great for smaller things..
+I find JavaScript to be somewhat annoying because of the many oddities embedded in the language, however due to its role as the language of the web, I accept this and make do.

 #### Favourite paradigm:
-I generally structure my programs adhering to OOP, but using some functional programming techniques beside this can be helpful in many cases.
+I generally find myself using OOP as a means of high-level organisation, but also believe that functional programming techniques beside this can be helpful in many cases.

 #### Main OS:
 Manjaro Linux.
 I generally like all Linux distros, especially Arch-based ones.